 Obviously, the cavalier and thief acrobat were nods to the cartoon.
 Clearly TSR wanted to change and update their product long before 2.0.

-At the time, 2.0 wasn't available to me and by the time it was, I was already so invested in AD&D and Basically, I was unwilling to change.
+At the time, 2.0 wasn't available to me and by the time it was, I was already too invested in AD&D. Basically, I was unwilling to change.
 I had a large group of players, between 5 to 12 players per session, a few of them running 2 character at the same time.

 What made this possible was an embryonic idea to codify low-level, non-combat oriented characters.
 While much of this was roleplay for my players, a bit of it dove into the skills possessed by these secondary characters.